turingschool/backend-curriculum-site/module1/lessons/inheritance.md

 > Inheritance is, at its core, a mechanism for automatic message delegation.
 It defines a forwarding path for not-understood messages.

-And again from Metz, here is a practical application of inheritance:

-> Some of [a] bicycle’s behavior applies to all bicycles, some only to road bikes, and some only to mountain bikes.
-This single class contains several different, but related, types.
-This is the exact problem that inheritance solves; that of highly related types that share common behavior but differ along some dimension.

 You've already seen inheritance in your testing suite:

 ```ruby